Selling Probate and Inherited Real Estate

 Court Approval May Be Needed in Selling Probate Real Estate or Selling Inherited Homes

-If a loved one has passed and didn’t have proper estate planning in place, their property may go into the probate court for sale approval after the probate case is opened.
+If a loved one has passed and didn’t have proper estate planning in place, their property may go into the probate court for sale approval after opening the probate case.
 But, there are many cases where the property does not need court approval.

 Can You Hire Your Own Real Estate Agent to List and Sell Your Inherited or Probate Home?